Yunuuuu/ggalign/README.md

 <img src="man/figures/README-unnamed-chunk-15-1.png" width="100%" />

 It is important to note that both `align_group` and `align_kmeans` cannot do sub-groups.
-It means when there has been any groups exist.
-You cannot use them
+It means you cannot use them when there has been any groups exist.

 ``` r
 ggheatmap(small_mat) +